COVID-19 Resources for Families, Activity Ideas & more!

 Turn Technology Use into Teaching Time

 Take this opportunity to sit together!
-Practice how to search online by spelling our what you what to watch, listen to, shop for or research.
+Practice how to search online by spelling what you what to watch, listen to, shop for, or research.

 - Use this tip from AAC Intervention on how to support spelling using QWERTY letter board.

 - Hop on to our Symbaloo Site.
 We use this in our program rooms to share educational websites for our members.
 Each ’tile’ is a direct link to a website!
 Here is a video to show you how to use it!